-The RFP for the French-Taylor House, with links to the property tax card, reports (Garvin 2017; SMP Architecture and Plans 2018), incentives and zoning information (RSA 79-D; Commercial Zone C: The Village; VCOD), can be viewed on the Town of Moultonborough website ([www.moultonboroughnh.gov](http://www.moultonboroughnh.gov)).
-Contact: Walter Johnson, Town Administrator, [wjohnson@moultonboroughnh.gov](mailto:wjohnson@moultonboroughnh.gov); (603) 476-2347, Mon-Fri, 9 AM-4 PM).
-Proposals must be received by 2:00 PM on Thursday, January 10, 2019.
+The RFP for the French-Taylor House, with links to the property tax card, reports (Garvin 2017; SMP Architecture and Plans 2018), incentives and zoning information (RSA 79-E; Commercial Zone C: The Village; VCOD), can be viewed on the Town of Moultonborough website (www.moultonboroughnh.gov).
+The Moultonborough Heritage Commission can provide additional information.
+Contact: Walter Johnson, Town Administrator, wjohnson@moultonboroughnh.gov; (603) 476-2347, Mon-Fri, 9 AM-4 PM.
+Proposals must be received by 2:00 PM on Friday, September 13th, 2019.